shemmyah/letter-to-you/README.md

 ## 💖 About the Project

-**Letter To You** is a heartfelt Laravel app where I write daily letters to my boyfriend while we're apart — each one wrapped in warmth, animations, and music that reminds me of him.
+**Letter To You** is a heartfelt Laravel app where I write daily letters to my boyfriend while we're apart, each one wrapped in warmth, animations, and music that reminds me of him.
 It’s more than just text.
 It’s a growing digital memory of love and time.

 ---